Skip to main content Skip to footer

 }

-Having this NgModule, any application module that uses the library just needs to import DialogsModule in its NgModule definition.
+With this NgModule in place, any application module that leverages the library simply needs to import DialogsModule within its own NgModule definition.

 Using the Confirmation Dialog Functions in an Application